dcrommie/walbrook/src/markdown-pages/financial-services-guide.md

   If your premium is AUD 500 per annum and the applicable commission rate is 33%, Walbrook will receive an ongoing commission of AUD 165 per annum.

   Your Statement of Advice will disclose the actual commission that Walbrook and your Adviser will receive.

-  In accordance with APES 230: Financial Planning, we must write to you each year to disclose the commissions that we expect to receive.

   </td>